 The topography of Mars has been extensively mapped by the American satellite Mars Global Surveyor in the late nineties.
 So it is a breeze to choose a beautiful coastline.
 Although it remains a guess how much water there actually is on the planet and how much can possibly be imported.

-I made this Mars 2.0 map especially for my webshop at Ohmyprints, as a completely revised edition of the interactive map I created earlier for Modified Mars.
-For that latter map I also invented a history, a political structure and a network of cities, towns and villages, but I omitted that this time.
+I made this Mars 2.0 map especially for my webshop at Ohmyprints It’s a completely revised edition of the interactive map I created earlier for Modified Mars.
+For that latter map I also invented a history, a political structure and a network of cities, towns and villages.
+But I omitted that this time.
 I leave the creation of a Mars 3.0 to the beholder.

 Therefore the names on the map of the various plains, craters, mountains and valleys are based on the nomenclature of the International Astronomical Union.
 I only renamed areas under sea level in a way that does justice to this new situation.
 Utopia Planitia, for example, becomes Mare Utopia.